 This explanation post might be simple for most readers, but it is meant for F&O beginners like me.
-Read about my journey with Dynamics 365 F&O. My main source of information is Microsoft Documentation.
+Read about my journey with Dynamics 365 F&O. My primary source of information is Microsoft Documentation.

 Drop lists in F&O

-However, customizing these options sets is essential to match the client way of work. to illustrate using the previous example, a company might not want to make payments in cash and the option needs to be adjusted to take this option out and maybe add other options.
+However, customizing these options sets is essential to match the client way of work.
+To illustrate using the previous example, a company might not want to make payments in cash, and the option needs to be adjusted to take this option out and maybe add other options.

 Types of Drop-down lists in F&O